CIBC-Internal/python/Doc/library/winreg.rst

    value set by the :func:`SetValue` method for the key identified by *key*.

    Values in the registry have name, type, and data components.
-This method retrieves the data for a key's first value that has a NULL name.
+This method retrieves the data for a key's first value that has a ``NULL`` name.
 But the underlying API call doesn't return the type, so always use :func:`QueryValueEx` if possible.

+   .. audit-event:: winreg.QueryValue key,sub_key,value_name winreg.QueryValue

 .. function:: QueryValueEx(key, value_name)